The KCC20Minter Contract

 - KCC20Minter knows how to constrain issuance.

-KCC20 can be reused with different issuance policies because mint control is externalized into another covenant rather than welded into the token contract itself.
+KCC20 can be reused with different issuance policies because issuance control is externalized into another covenant rather than welded into the token contract itself.